adamfowleruk/mljs/planning.md

   - Widgets: searchfacets - Split out listing/altering selected facets (as opposed to facet value list) in to own widget.
 E.g. to be used with chart/co-occurence pages with a facet list widget
   - DEFERRED Shadow queries (MLJS' alternative mechanism)
   - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
- - IN PROGRESS Test: Create MLJS Rest only (not Roxy hybrid) deployment project
+ - DONE Test: Create MLJS Rest only (not Roxy hybrid) deployment project
- - Docs: Publish mljsrest to internal demo server
+ - IN PROGRESS Docs: Publish mljsrest and mldbwebtest to internal demo server
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - IN PROGRESS Widgets: Add Drag and Drop support to widgets.js
    - DONE DND pure Test page in mldbwebtest roxy project